petk/php-build-system/docs/cmake/cmake.md

 ## 7. CMake minimum version for PHP

-The minimum required version of CMake is defined in the top project file `CMakeLists.txt` using the `cmake_minimum_required()`.
+The minimum required version of CMake is defined in the top project file(s) `CMakeLists.txt` using the `cmake_minimum_required()`.
 Picking the minimum required CMake version is a compromise between CMake functionalities and CMake version available on the operating system.
-The minimum required CMake version in this repository is **4.3**.

 CMake versions scheme across the systems is available at [pkgs.org](https://pkgs.org/download/cmake).